sfernana/FCCDIRAC/README.md

 Because FCC group collaborate with CLIC group, new FCC users have to register to the CLIC VO.

-So, in the next section, the instuctions of the client installation are specific to the CLIC VO.
+So, in the next section, the instructions of the client installation are specific to the CLIC VO.

 If you encounter some problems with the client installation, very good tutorials are also available here :